-Epub vs PDF: Which Format Should You Choose for Your Book?
+Epub vs PDF in 2026: Which Format for Your Self-Published Book?
+(Complete Guide)

 Epub or PDF?
 It's often the first technical question an author faces before publishing.
-The two formats serve distinct purposes, have different advantages, and choosing the wrong one can cause real problems at publication time.
+The two formats serve distinct purposes, have different advantages, and choosing the wrong one can cause real problems at publication time, from rejected uploads to unreadable Kindle versions to non-compliant accessibility under the 2025 European Accessibility Act.

 The distinction between epub and PDF comes down to layout control.